gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 DCI and implementing the same parallel connection mechanism (see
 {{add-dtls-connection}} and {{remove-dtls-connection}}).

-When a successful handshake has been completed and the keying material is established for DTLS connection and set for the DCI the DTLS chunk Handler will move SCTP State Machine into PROTECTED state.
+When a successful handshake for the traffic DCI = 0 has been completed and the keying material is established for DTLS connection and set for the DCI the DTLS chunk Handler will perform validation and then move SCTP State Machine into PROTECTED state.

 ### PROTECTED state